adbowman3/qiskit-tutorial/README.md

 ## How To Set Up to Use this Tutorial
 1. Download Anaconda: https://www.anaconda.com/
 2. Create a virtual environment using Anaconda
+   > conda create -n qiskit-tutorial python=3.8.5 anaconda
 3. Install Jupyter Lab
-4. Install Python 3.8.5
-5. Select the new environment and open this repo
+4. Select the new environment and open this repo